TheBrightSparkDev/Dan-says/README.md

 - __Pause menu__

-  - I wanted this to be very easy to access so made it so that the user can activate the pause menu by clicking anywhere other than the game zone as this is the most intuitive way I could make it work without adding additional buttons and keeping the games design simple and visually apealling.
+  - I wanted this to be very easy to access so made it so that the user can activate the pause menu by clicking the message above the gamezone.
-  - This allows users to either change themes during the game or quit or just take a break if they are on a highscore they don't want to lose.
+  - This allows users to either change themes (colorblind) during the game or quit or just take a break if they are on a highscore they don't want to lose.

 ![Pause menu](assets/images/pause.PNG)